nevrome/mobest/docs/basic.md

 #### Creating the prediction grid

 To finally create the prediction grid we can use `mobest::create_prediction_grid()`.
 It takes the land outline polygon and overlays its bounding box with a regular grid (using `sf::st_make_grid()`), where each cell has the size corresponding to the `spatial_cell_size` parameter.
 It then determines the centres of each grid cell and crops the resulting, regular point cloud with the land area.
-Note that `spatial_cell_size` uses the unit of the CRS, so in our case for EPSG:3035 meters.
+Note that `spatial_cell_size` uses the unit of the CRS, so in our case for EPSG:3035 *meters*.
 That means a value of 50000 translates to one point every 50km.
 The total number of resulting spatial prediction positions is 4738 in this example.

 ```r
 spatial_pred_grid <- mobest::create_prediction_grid(